cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 :+1::tada: Thanks :tada::+1:

 - The cyber-dojo language+testFramework start-point repos all live in the [cyber-dojo-start-points](https://github.com/cyber-dojo-start-points) github organzation.
-- Each repository specified the *starting files* for a language+testFramework.
+- Each repository specifies the *starting files* for a language+testFramework.
 - Each repository (eg [java-junit](https://github.com/cyber-dojo-start-points/java-junit)) has the same `start_point/manifest.json` layout.
 - for example: